 And it all goes back to free market philosopher economists getting the idea that it would be good to figure out how to determine the “inherent value” of things.

-After it was too late to put the bad toothpaste back in the tube, free-market philosopher economists decided to dismiss the idea that things have some sort of inherent value and switch to the idea that prices are the only thing that matters, another idea that continues to be mistaken for reality and that led to the creation of many theories that are not real theories and models that are not real models, all of which are based on unrealistic and knowingly false assumptions and which, when acted on, have had tragic results.
+After it was too late to put the bad toothpaste back in the tube, free-market philosopher economists decided to dismiss the idea that things have some sort of inherent value and switch to the idea that prices are the only thing that matters, another idea that, because economists focused on fictional prices rather than real prices, led to the creation of theories that are not real theories and models that are not real models, all of which are based on unrealistic and knowingly false assumptions and which, when acted on, have had tragic results.